cammando016/nba_guessing_game/README.md

-# NBA Player's Team Guessing Game
+# NBA Player Team Guessing Game

 This project combined my skills learned across online tutorials and practice exercises to create a single page guessing game for mobile and desktop display.